Code-Institute-Submissions/getMyTattoo/README.md

 The absence of colours is dominant in this website.

-I decided to make black and grey the main characters of the design because I wanted to give the feeling of ink and tattooes on the screen.
+I decided to make black and grey the main characters of the design because I wanted to give the feeling of ink and tattoos on the screen.

 ### User stories